StreetEatss/working_prototype/README.md

 # StreetEats Web App

-Mobile-first web experience for Penn/University City students to discover food trucks, share live status updates, and review menu items.
-The app runs entirely in the browser using SQLite (via sql.js) with no backend server required!
+StreetEats is a mobile-first web app for Penn/University City students to find campus food trucks, share live intel, and let truck owners manage their menus and schedules.
+The app is built for quick map-first discovery and lightweight moderation so owners can keep information trustworthy.

+## Live site
+StreetEats is accessable at [https://working-prototype.vercel.app/](url)

 ## Tech Stack
 - **Frontend:** React + Vite + TypeScript, React Query, React Leaflet, React Router